 - Bamboo treads/noses/planks

-The most difficult part of installing bamboo flooring on stairs is the same as using any other material: measurement.
+Like any other material, the most difficult part of installing bamboo flooring on stairs is measuring.

 “Measure twice, cut once.”
 (Carpenter’s Rule #1)*

 *This isn’t an official rule.
 But it’s still good advice.